hack-the-crisis-web/htc-web/src/content/persons/map_templatekey_person_tracklist_name_garry_about_the_global_hack_is_engaging_the_power_of_the_free_mind-_personid_slug_photo_img_garry_kodukale-png_label_track-lead_role_former_world_chess_champion.md

 identifier: 'Garry Kasparov, track-lead, Work'
 name: Garry
 surname: Kasparov
-role: 'Former World Chess Champion, Avast Security Ambassador and Author'
+role: 'Former World Chess Champion, Avast Security Ambassador and'
-photo: /img/globalhack_kasparov-alt.png
+photo: ''
-about: |-
+about: >-
+  Author of Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins

   The Global Hack is engaging the power of the free mind.